SB 423 — Extend SB 35

 SB 35 offers a partial “fix” for this problem by allowing homebuilders to pursue a streamlined approval process in cities that have fallen behind their RHNA-allocated housing production targets.

-Under SB 423, all of the provisions of SB 35 will be extended permanently, and will also be expanded to more completely cover mixed-income housing developments.
+Under SB 423, all of the provisions of SB 35 will be extended to 2036, and will also be expanded to more completely cover mixed-income housing developments.
 If passed and signed into law, SB 423 will require that cities approve a housing development application if the project fulfills the following criteria:

 - The project is located on an urban infill site – meaning it is in an urban area, and 75% of the lot borders other developed parcels of land;